Nozim Babadjanov: Bahrain

+Istiklol

 On 28 February 2019, Babadjanov's contract with Istiklol was terminated by mutual consent.

 Real Kashmir

 In July 2022, Babadjanov moved to India and signed with I-League club Real Kashmir, on a one-year deal.

+Kalteng Putra

+In August 2023, he signed a contract with Indonesian club Kalteng Putra.

+Ravshan Kulob

+On 6 February 2024, Ravshan Kulob announced the signing of Babadjanov.

+On 18 July 2024, Babadjanov joined Khujand on loan from Ravshan Kulob for the rest of the 2024 season.

+Regar-TadAZ

+On 16 January 2025, Regar-TadAZ announced the return of Babadjanov on a one-year contract.

-International
+International career

 Babadjanov made his debut for Tajikistan on 8 October 2015 against Kyrgyzstan.